chi-initiative/kora-documentation/docs/contributing.md

     One acceptable addition to a page that you might find useful would an admonition, also called a call-out, to highlight a key explanation of some concept or idea.
 These look like this:

     !!! note
-        This is an info admonition.
+        This is a note admonition.

     !!! tip
         This is a tip admonition.